Demographics of Jordan: Armenians

 There were an estimated 5,000 Armenians living within the country in 2009.
 An estimated 4,500 of these are members of the Armenian Apostolic Church, and predominantly speak the Western dialect of the Armenian language.
 This population makes up the majority of non-Arab Christians in the country.

 Assyrians

 There is an Assyrian refugee population in Jordan.
 Many Assyrians have arrived in Jordan as refugees since the invasion of Iraq, making up a large part of the Iraqi refugees.

+Turks

+There are people of Turkish ancestry living in Jordan.
+These people have had a thriving presence in Jordan since the rule of the Ottoman Empire.
+Today, there is a minority of about 60,000 people in the country who are the descendants of the Ottoman-Turkish immigrants.
+As of 2009, there are also 8,262 Turkish citizens who are recent migrants to Jordan.

 Circassians

 By the end of the 19th century, the Ottoman Authorities directed the Circassian immigrants to settle in Jordan.
-The Circassians are Sunni Muslims and are estimated to number 20,000 to 80,000 people.
+The Circassians are Sunni Muslims and are estimated to number 100,000 to 170,000 people.

 Chechens

 There are about 10,000 Chechens estimated to reside in Jordan.